3DPrintingMods/VoronTrident-BeltedZ/README.md

 ## Tiny-T considerations:
 The Tiny-T supports the use of either MGN9 or MGN12 linear guides on the X axis.
 This mod is compatible with MGN12 / Afterburner/Stealthburner style toolheads without modificaiton.
 MGN9 based systems using V0.2 style toolheads will position the nozzle 5-6mm higher than AB/SB configurations.
-The results in the bed being unable to reach the nozzle before colliding with the Z idlers.
+This results in the bed being unable to reach the nozzle before colliding with the Z idlers.
 Rather than modifying the Z carriages in a way that requires printing with supports, it is recommended that you add an additional 6mm of spacing between the build plate and the bed extrusions.

 ## Bill Of Materials